-Mukherjee’s solo exhibitions include a three-channel video installation at the Los Angeles County Museum of Art, Los Angeles, CA; an iterative three part solo exhibition at the Asian Art Museum, San Francisco, CA; the San Jose Museum of Art, San Jose, CA; and the Tarble Art Center, Charleston, IL.
-Her work has been shown in group exhibitions, including at Victoria & Albert Museum, London, United Kingdom, San Francisco Museum of Modern Art, San Francisco, CA, Hammer Museum, Los Angeles, CA, Hayward Gallery, London, United Kingdom, Arizona State University Art Museum, Phoenix, AZ, Oakland Museum of California, Oakland, CA, Gallery Espace, New Delhi, India, Dold Project, Sankt Georgen, Germany, and is featured in collections such as the Asian Art Museum, San Francisco, CA; the Oakland Museum of California, Oakland, CA, the Kadist Foundation, San Francisco, CA; the San Jose Museum of Art, San Jose, CA; the Robert D. Bielecki Foundation, New York, NY.
+Mukherjee has had solo exhibitions at the de Young Museum, San Francisco, the Los Angeles County Museum of Art; the Asian Art Museum, San Francisco; the San Jose Museum of Art, San Jose, CA; and the Tarble Art Center, Charleston, IL, among others.
+Her work is featured in collections such as the Asian Art Museum, San Francisco; the Oakland Museum of California, the Kadist Foundation, San Francisco and Paris; the San Jose Museum of Art, San Jose, CA; the JP Morgan Chase Collection, New York, among others.

 Mukherjee co-created Orphan Drift, an artist collaboration making combined media works, in London in the 1990’s.
 She has participated in numerous exhibitions and screenings internationally including in London, Oslo, Berlin, Oberhausen, Glasgow, Istanbul, Vancouver, Santiago, Capetown, and the Bay Area.